Honours Field School

 - Gossans associated with the Aggeneys base metal deposit

-- Late- to post-Namaquan Li-mineralised pegmatites near Kakamas.
+- Late- to post-Namaquan Li-mineralised pegmatites near Onseepkaans and Kakamas.

 Student learning is assessed via a number of practical test assignments in the field and via a report that is produced after the return to Grahamstown.
 Reporting the results is an important learning objective for which 10 days of time are allocated after the return to Grahamstown.
 The report is submitted in the format of a professional research paper.
-Students are encouraged to follow recommendations made in the Report Guide, which may help to improve the report quality.
+The Report Guide (2019) supports students in developing their writing skills.